kubewarden/environment-variable-policy/README.md

 The `criteria` configuration can have the following values:

-- `containsAnyOf`: enforces that the resource has at least one of the `environmentVariables`.
+- `containsAnyOf`: enforces that the resource has at least one of the environment variables.
-- `doesNotContainAnyOf`: enforces that the resource does not have any environment variable defined in `environmentVariables`.
+- `doesNotContainAnyOf`: enforces that the resource does not have any environment variable defined in `values`.
 It's the opposite of `containsAnyOf`.
-- `containsAllOf`: enforces that all of the `environmentVariables` are defined in the resource.
+- `containsAllOf`: enforces that all of the environment variables in `values` are defined in the resource.
-- `doesNotContainAllOf`: enforces that the `environmentVariables` are not all set together in the resource.
+- `doesNotContainAllOf`: enforces that the environment variables in `values` are not all set together in the resource.
 It's the opposite of `containsAllOf`.

 The `values` field must contain at least one environment variable name for validation.
 Environment variable names should follow the C_IDENTIFIER standard.